Search This Blog

 * The land the chapel was built on included the former site of the boys day school run by Methodist George Cole.
 As Sergeant Cole he was formerly employed the junior branch of the Royal Military Academy at Remnantz.
 He is credited with bringing the first organised Wesleyan Methodist meetings to the town, and driving the erection of their 1810 chapel.

-Researched and written by Kathryn Day.
+Researched and written by Kathryn Day with updates by Charlotte Day.
 Photos by Kathryn.

 NOTES